Sustainability & LEED Certification

 CRGA Design completed the design of a newly constructed ten-story Patient Care Center, located on the Midtown Campus of the University of Maryland Medical Center in Baltimore.
 Occupiable space within the building includes a lower level, a first floor, and four upper floors.
 The project also included five levels of parking incorporated into the building as well.
 The occupied areas of the building total 172,000 square feet and the parking levels total 102,000 square feet.
 The building has a green roof and has achieved a LEED Silver certification.

 The lower level houses a community health clinic, a conference/education center, and mechanical / electrical spaces.
 In addition to the main building entrance and lobby, Level One has been designed to house an ambulatory surgery center.
 Car parking is located on Levels Two through Six.
 An infectious disease clinic is located on Level Seven, a diabetes/ endocrinology clinic is located on Level Eight, and cardiology and pulmonology clinics are located on Level Nine.
 The tenth level houses a phlebotomy lab with multiple draw areas and a process lab as well as a primary care practice.
 This practice is designed to support primary care patients with 23 exam rooms, point of care testing and ancillary support space.
-The practice is resident based and to that end has space for residents to work and be observed.
+The practice is resident based and has space for residents to work and be observed.
 Support services such as social work, behavioral health and pharmacy are also supported within the suite to provide a continuum of care for patients in one centralized location.

 Clinical spaces located on floors 7 thru 9, utilize a hybrid on-stage/off-stage model, which separates patient and staff flows.
 This model fosters patient privacy and facilitates team-based delivery of care by the clinical staff.
 Learn more about this project here.